Computer networks

 exactly the same time, which causes confusion.

-Artwork: The three best-known computer network topologies: line (chain/bus), ring, and star.
+Artwork: The best-known computer network topologies: line (chain/bus), ring, star,

 Permissions and security